 - One of the prohibitions, section 21(3)(c), requires that an organisation must not provide access to the personal data or other information under section 21(1) where the provision of personal data or other information could reasonably be expected to reveal personal data about another individual.
-The prohibition does not apply to any user activity data about, or any user-provided data from, the individual who made the request despite such data containing personal data about another individual.
-In addition, the Commission is of the view that this prohibition does not apply in circumstances where: - the other individual has given consent to the disclosure of his personal data; or - b) any of the exceptions relating to disclosure of personal data without consent listed under the First and Second Schedules to the PDPA apply to the extent that the organisation may disclose the personal data of the other individual without consent.
+The prohibition does not apply to any user activity data43 about, or any user-provided data from, the individual who made the request despite such data containing personal data about another individual.
+Although organisations do not need to mask or remove personal data of these other individuals in user-activity or provided data, organisations should still consider if the other harmful situations in 21(3) may arise.
+In addition, the Commission is of the view that this prohibition does not apply in circumstances where: - a) any of the exceptions relating to disclosure of personal data without consent listed under the First and Second Schedules to the PDPA apply to the extent that the organisation may disclose the personal data of the other individual without consent (e.g. if the personal data of the individual is publicly available or if the organisation can rely on the legitimate interests exception); - b) as permitted or required by any other law and regulation (e.g. exercise of police investigatory powers, compliance with discovery directions in civil proceedings or regulations governing building maintenance and strata management); or c) the other individual has given consent to the disclosure of his personal data.